threedaymonk/wf/README.md

 * Nikon raw (.NEF)

-It should be straightforward to add support for other raw formats supported by ufraw.
+It should be straightforward to add support for other raw formats supported by ufraw and for any video format supported by ffmpeg.

 ## Limitations

-* Preview stills are not yet generated for video files
 * Only Nikon raw files supported
 * Some Linux-specific code (e.g. calculating number of processors)